Team, Mission, History

 Additionally, we feel strongly that Brite Winter continues to engage younger Clevelanders, including graduate, professional, and undergraduate populations to contribute to the vitality of the city.
 The festival has the potential to become a national event, and as it grows we hope that the event maintains the young professional demographic as its core audience.

 Once upon a time, a couple of friends were sharing a pitcher on a patio outside at the end of the summer.
-Conversation turned to two things: what can younger professionals do to get more involved in the community; and what are things you’ve always wanted to do.
+Conversation turned to two things: what can younger people do to get more involved in the community; and what are things you’ve always wanted to do.
 We decided that Cleveland really needed to embrace winter and have fun with it.
 We couldn’t come up with a better idea than to have a winter festival.
 We would have been content to have a keg of Christmas Ale in someone’s backyard in a snowstorm.
 Instead, we ended up finding an enormous amount of support in the community and way too many things to show off in this town.
 We ended up with 800 people listening to music, building snow forts, and sliding around on ski-bikes in an urban park.
 Year 2 lead to even more partnerships and fun.
 Year’s 3+4 led to a change of venue in Ohio City and an

 explosion of the festival attendance.

 We had 20,000 people around Ohio City for hours on end, crowding vacant lots and overflowing bars and restaurants (see the Plain Dealer’s Writeup: “I can’t wait until next year.”).
 Year 5 finds us working with more businesses and more partners in Ohio City and around the rest of Cleveland.
-And now it’s a tradition of sorts.
-Huh, funny how that happened.

 Emily Hornack – Co-Founder, Chair of the Board, Acting Executive Director